MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-for-visio.md

 > [!NOTE]
 > The Office Customization Tool (OCT) is only available for versions of Visio 2016 that are purchased as part of a volume licensing agreement.
 The OCT can't be used for retail versions of Visio 2016, such as versions bought at a retail store or online.

-## Specify and maintain user settings for Visio
+## Configure user settings for Visio by using Group Policy

 If you want to specify and maintain certain user settings for your Visio installations, you can [download the Office 2016 Group Policy Administrative Template (ADMX/ADML) files](https://www.microsoft.com/download/details.aspx?id=49030) and use them to configure Group Policy settings.
 Group Policy can be used only with computers joined to a domain.